louigi600/obash/README.txt

 The actual AES encoding:
-The part that does the actual AES encoding came right out of the openssl symmetric encription xample from their wiki.
+The part that does the actual AES encoding came right out of the openssl symmetric encription xample from their wiki with very minor changes.
 It was well docuented and easy to reuse and that's what I did.
 See openssl wiki: https://wiki.openssl.org/index.php/EVP_Symmetric_Encryption_and_Decryption The main part if the example went into mk_sh_c function wile the encoding and decoding functions were left pretty much untouched.
+The only thing I recall changing was substituting OPENSSL_config with OPENSSL_no_config to avoid not finding openssl.cnf in the same place as where the reusable static binary was built, it's not neaded anyway for AES Symmetric Encryption and Decryption.

 Is this foolproof:
 Just like shc it is still possible to extract the script it's just a that at least it's not as easy as "ps -ef" (no joke see further down for the output of ps -ef on a shc encoded script) for any lenthy script.